Moderate Your Holiday Moderation

 Healthy Holiday Fats

-How about those vegetable/nut/seed oils – the refined ones that are in so many products?
-Many of these oils are genetically modified (GMO) and while no one is exactly sure of the health impact of such modification, most are also inflammatory-type fats especially in the presence of sugary, carbohydrate-rich foods which they are often baked and processed with.
-These oils (corn, peanut, soy, safflower, canola, sunflower, cottonseed, and grapeseed), have no place in a healthy household pantry, yet they are definitely hard to completely omit from your diet if you are to venture outside your home.
-So moderation has its place here, but it should be contained and it definitely depends on where you choose to eat.
-If you’re grabbing a common Whole Foods product with canola oil now and then, maybe that’s okay, but the less you consume the healthier you’ll be.
-If you have health problems, even if you just feel tired, achy, or “old” then your moderation of these oils should be close to if not absolutely zero.
-Of course if you’re eating at some fast-food or box-type restaurant then you’re likely to be consuming oils such as soy and corn which are much unhealthier than canola.
+How about those vegetable/nut/seed oils—the refined ones in so many products?
+Many of these oils are genetically modified (GMO), and while no one is exactly sure of the health impact of such modification, most are also inflammatory fats, especially in the presence of sugary, carbohydrate-rich foods they are often baked and processed with.
+These oils (corn, peanut, soy, safflower, canola, sunflower, cottonseed, and grapeseed) have no place in a healthy household pantry, yet they are hard to completely omit if you venture outside your home.
+So moderation has its place here, but it should be contained, and it definitely depends on where you choose to eat.
+If you’re grabbing a Whole Foods product with canola oil now and then, maybe that’s okay, but the less you consume, the healthier you’ll be.
+If you have health problems, even if you just feel tired, achy, or “old,” then your moderation of these oils should be close to, if not absolutely zero.
+Of course, if you eat at some fast-food or box-type restaurant, you will likely consume oils like soy and corn, which are much less healthy than canola.
 Partially hydrogenated oils (trans fats) should never be consumed.
 Cottonseed oil should be left for textile processing, not for human physiology.
-Remember, all these oils are refined and processed so they can be used for cooking; they’re far from their natural unaltered states.
+Remember, all of these oils are refined and processed so they can be used for cooking; they’re far from their natural, unaltered states.

-Butter, coconut, red palm, lard and other pasture raised animal fats (such as duck) are the only fats you should be cooking with.
+Butter, coconut, red palm, lard, and other pasture-raised animal fats (such as duck) are the only fats you should be cooking with.
 Extra virgin olive oil and unrefined, untoasted sesame seed oil are great fats to add to dishes after cooking.
-You can heat the olive oil a bit (keep it under 325) but never the sesame seed oil as you’ll destroy the benefit of the sesamin which acts as a natural anti-inflammatory.
+You can heat the olive oil a bit (keep it under 325 degrees), but never the sesame seed oil, as you’ll destroy the benefit of the sesamin, which acts as a natural anti-inflammatory.

 Drink Merrily in Moderation

 Caffeine and alcohol consumption are common substances that are very individualized when they pertain to health.
-Moderation is a somewhat grey area here.
-If you need caffeine to give you energy then you’re past your point of moderation.
-Same goes if you need alcohol to alter your mood or wind down at the end of a long day.
-If you have a withdrawal headache without your typical cup(s) of Joe then again – too much.
-Interestingly, the more stress you’re under the more you’ll tax your adrenal gland hormones with caffeine substances and the more you’ll desire caffeine (which is a drug) to make up for that missing energy source.
+Moderation is a somewhat gray area here.
+If you need caffeine to give you energy, you’re past your point of moderation.
+The same goes if you need alcohol to alter your mood or wind down at the end of a long day.
+If you have a withdrawal headache without your typical cup(s) of Joe, then again, too much.
+Interestingly, the more stress you’re under, the more you’ll tax your adrenal gland hormones with caffeine substances, and the more you’ll desire caffeine (which is a drug) to make up for that missing energy source.
 There are also nervous system stimulants in caffeine-containing products called methylxanthines, which will hinder your health even more at this time.
 Moderation here is more relative to your stress level.
-If your stress is higher than what you can handle then that’s what you need to moderate first.
-Of course, when it comes to alcohol, then moderation should always play a part.
-Don’t forget that alcohol is a sugar, so it follows under those same guidelines as mentioned previously.
+If your stress is higher than what you can handle, that’s what you need to moderate first.
+Of course, when it comes to alcohol, moderation should always play a part.
+Don’t forget that alcohol is a sugar, so it follows the same guidelines mentioned previously.

 Always a Party Somewhere

-If you’re at an office holiday party or your kids are at a friend’s birthday and they’re having a traditional refined, bleached flour cake with artificial frosting made with hydrogenated oils then you can use the “everything in moderation” line, right?
+If you’re at an office holiday party or your kids are at a friend’s birthday with a refined, bleached-flour cake with artificial frosting made with hydrogenated oils, then you can use the “everything in moderation” line, right?
 I’d disagree, as difficult and perhaps uncomfortable as it may be.
-Why teach your kids to eat like the unhealthy masses that are often sick or taking a medication most likely in large part because of their diet of moderation (excess in many cases)?
+Why teach your kids to eat like the unhealthy masses that are often sick or taking medication, most likely due to their diet of moderation (or excess in many cases)?
 My kids take a pass and bring their own treats to celebrate.
-They don’t need to give into the peer pressure of an unhealthy practice – one that is more than “in moderation” especially at this time of the year.
-There are excuses every weekend if not daily to indulge on foods that are truly damaging to your health.
+They don’t need to give in to the peer pressure of an unhealthy practice—one that is more than “in moderation,” especially during the holidays.
+There are excuses every weekend, if not daily, to indulge in foods that truly damage your health.
 Moderation soon becomes a habit, the habit becomes poor health, and the poor health becomes a disease.
-A diet of unhealthy moderation will leave you more susceptible to the flu, winter depression, weight gain, and a slew of other health problems including perhaps the start of a major disease.
+A diet of unhealthy moderation will leave you more susceptible to the flu, winter depression, weight gain, and a slew of other health problems, including perhaps the start of a major disease.

-So the point here is this: moderation has its place in every aspect of health – diet, exercise, sleep, work, play, etc. Let’s not abuse the cliché line as an excuse to consume foods that are truly detrimental to health.
+The point here is this: Moderation has its place in every aspect of health—diet, exercise, sleep, work, play, etc. Let’s not abuse the cliché line as an excuse to consume foods that are truly detrimental to health.
 If you can’t grow it, stay away from it.
 If you can grow it and it has been altered (including being sprayed with pesticides or herbicides), be aware of the consequences it may have on your health.
-Real, unaltered foods are where moderation has its place, based upon how you feel, react, and of course how much you enjoy the product.
+Real, unaltered foods are where moderation has its place, based on how you feel, react, and, of course, how much you enjoy the product.